DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
 The final process of the exploratory data analysis is to identify the correlation of each variable.
 Correlation is a statistical technique that represents relationships of variables between each other.
 There are three methods available to calculate the correlation.
-Such as Pearson correlation coefficient, Kendall rank correlation coefficient and Spearman's rank correlation coefficient.
+Such as the Pearson correlation coefficient, Kendall rank correlation coefficient and Spearman's rank correlation coefficient.
 Pearson correlation coefficient was chosen since it is widely used and most suited for this study.
 Generated heatmap of pairwise calculation with the use of Pearson correlation coefficient method shows in figure 7 below,
 </p>

 <img style="display:block;text-align:center" src="Generated heatmap for identify variable correlation.png" alt="Generated heatmap for identify variable correlation" >